SRC (band): After the breakup

 In the years following the breakup of the SRC each member went on to his own personal success.
 Richardson relocated to Los Angeles and became involved in films.
 He served as a writer on Hearts of Fire, which starred Bob Dylan, and worked on sets for two of The Lord of the Rings films.
+He died of natural causes at his home in Dixon, New Mexico on December 7, 2025.
 Gary Quackenbush went on to start SRC Records and continued to session around the country.
 While all the members had a wonderful experience while involved in SRC and marginal success elsewhere, in other bands (such as Richardson who later worked with Ray Manzarek of the Doors), none of them were ever involved in a group more noted than this.
 "Shemp" Haddad was killed in a road accident in California and E.G. Clawson resides in Porterville, California, and is still playing the drums.
 Haddad's death led to SRC releasing Lost Masters, half of which includes the demos featuring Haddad's work.
 Gary Quackenbush died in 2015.

 In 2010, SRC was voted into the Michigan Rock and Roll Legends Hall of Fame.